Blog

 AI can feel daunting if you’re not familiar with it.
 But if you consider the benefits, it’s more than worth dipping your toes into it.

 First off, artificial intelligence can seriously reduce your operational costs.
 54% of businesses say implementing AI led to cost savings.
 Imagine you’re paying a data scientist to spend 8 hours on manual data cleaning or processing.
-What if they can complete that task in less than an hour using machine learning models?
-They have 7 hours left to analyze other data or interpret the results.
+What if they can complete these repetitive tasks in less than an hour using machine learning models?
+They’ll have 7 hours left to analyze other data or interpret the results.

-This leads us straight to another huge advantage.
-Time savings.
+That leads us to another big advantage: time savings.
 AI can analyze large volumes of data far quicker than humans.
-It’s much easier to scale data analysis, and get insights in real-time.
-Especially in industries like manufacturing, construction or finance, real-time analytics have an invaluable impact.
+It’s much easier to scale data analysis, and get insights in real time.
+Especially in industries like manufacturing, healthcare or finance, real-time data monitoring has an invaluable impact.
 Just imagine how many life-threatening accidents you could avoid if machine malfunctions were reported before they happened.

 AI analytics: a threat for data analysts?